Why Singapore's Tharman should run for top IMF post

 The IMF affords Christine Lagarde a bully-pulpit to tell the world how irresponsible the Americans are, in the hope of inspiring some activity in Washington.
 Thus far she has held her fire.
 This may be a shrewd calculation as to timing.
 In the case of DSK, his refusal to crack the whip at the Greek government in 2010 and his softly-softly approach on the euro were attributed to a desire to keep his presidential hopes bright for the 2012 election eventually won by François Hollande.

-Equally likely, time for IMF reforms may run out.
+The time for IMF reforms may run out.
 Whatever the case, the IMF and its friends must begin thinking about the succession.
-The reasons why the managing directorship should no longer go automatically to a European are even more obvious than three years ago.
 The emerging economies have traversed the 2009 recession and are in better shape than the developed countries.
 They had better financial regulation.
 But they have been subjected to asymmetric shocks due to quantitative easing from the industrialised countries.

 First QE and now tapering have convulsed the emerging market economies.
 As Brazil has complained, the trade wars of earlier decades have given way to exchange rate protectionism.
 Raghuram Rajan, the new governor of the Reserve Bank of India, has urged developed countries' central banks to take the emerging economies into their confidence and alert them to forthcoming policy shifts.
 This appears unlikely.
 The IMF has not been as alive to the problems of the majority of its members as it should have been.
 It continues to be a US-Europe club.

-Lord (Meghnad) Desai, Emeritus Professor of Economics at the London School of Economics and Political Science, is chairman of the OMFIF advisory board.
+Lord (Meghnad) Desai, Chairman of the OMFIF Advisory Board, is Emeritus Professor of Economics at the London School of Economics and Political Science.

 Tell a friend